-We may not realize it, but there is a lot that goes into designing and planning an architectural project.
+You may not realize it, but there is a lot that goes into designing and planning an architectural project.
 And not all of the responsibilities fall on the architect and their team.
-As a client, you have tasks that you are in charge of taking care of.
+As a client, there are tasks that you are in charge of completing.
 So, what might you be responsible for during your remodel, addition, or new construction?

 A soils report is a report done on the conditions of the earth.
-The report helps the architect know what type of foundation should be used based on the site conditions, soil composition, and ground water levels.
+This report helps the architect know what type of foundation should be used based on the your property’s conditions, soil composition, and ground water levels.
 A licensed geotechnical engineer is the one who conducts the report.
-So as the client, you will be in charge of requesting and obtaining the soils report.
-Your architect should be able to direct you on how to do this.
+As the client, you will be in charge of requesting and obtaining the soils report.
+Your architect will be able to direct you on how to do this.

-In the case of architecture, surveys are a method of determining three dimensional points, distances, and angles.
-You are also responsible for handling any surveys when needed.
+Surveys are a method of determining three dimensional points, distances, and angles.
+You are also responsible for handling any surveys that are needed.
 Below is a list of some of the surveys you may need for your project.